jgaldos887/Sample/README.md

 After developing the models, we tested them on the test dataset to ensure no overfitting.
 The accuracy remained consistent.

 Finally, we applied a Random Forest model with 5-fold cross-validation using the ranger method, achieving an accuracy of 86.9%.

+# Repository structure

+The documents found in this repository are as follows:

+document: Contains some exported tables.
+scripts: Contains all the R scripts for the development of this project.
+stores: Contains all the data used and saved throught the code.
+views: Contains all the images generated and saved.